franck44/franck44.github.io/_pages/conferences.md

 # Organisation of conferences

 I have organised several international conferences and summer schools including:
 - the [MOVEP](https://www-verimag.imag.fr/MOVEP-2020.html?lang=) (Modelling and Verification of Parallel Processes) series.
-I started this summer school and orgnised it from 1998 to 2004; I organised the edition of a [textbook](https://www.springer.com/gp/book/9783540427872) published by Springer following the 2000 (millenium!) edition.
+I started this summer school and organised it from 1998 to 2004; I organised the edition of a [textbook](https://www.springer.com/gp/book/9783540427872) published by Springer following the 2000 (millenium!) edition.
 After 20 years MOVEP is still going!
 - [FORMATS 2008](http://formats08.inria.fr), The 6th International Conference on Formal Modelling and Analysis of Timed Systems.
 FORMATS (sometimes co-located with QEST) is a leading conference in the area of modelling techniques and tools for timed systems.
-- SSV 2012 (webpage has apparently been re-purposed) but the [proceedings](https://arxiv.org/abs/1211.5873) are still available
+- SSV 2012 (webpage has apparently been re-purposed) but the [proceedings](https://arxiv.org/abs/1211.5873) are still available,
-- [ATVA 2014](https://link.springer.com/conference/atva).
-ATVA (International Symposium on Automated Technology for Verification and Analysis) is a leading venue in the area of software verification technology.
+- [ATVA 2014](https://link.springer.com/conference/atva), the (International Symposium on Automated Technology for Verification and Analysis) is a leading venue in the area of software verification technology.

 # Program Committees